The Bold and the Beautiful: Premise

 The Bold and the Beautiful debuted on March 23, 1987.
 Set in Los Angeles, it centers around the Forrester family and their fashion house business, Forrester Creations.
 Like many soap operas, B&B looks into the lives of wealthy families and how love affairs, scandals, and betrayals affect each of the family members and their relationships with each other.

 Following the original premise of sister show The Young and the Restless (Y&R) with the wealthy Brooks and the working-class Foster families, B&B also introduced the middle-class Logan family as a source of conflict with the Forresters.
 Like the Fosters of Y&R, the Logans were also initially headed by a single mother.
 The rivalry between Forrester matriarch Stephanie Forrester and the Logan's eldest daughter Brooke Logan plays a key role in the drama of B&B, like the Katherine Chancellor–Jill Abbott rivalry in Y&R. Another enduring B&B storyline is the star-crossed love of Brooke and the Forresters' eldest son Ridge.

 The back story was that Stephanie Douglas, the strong-willed daughter of wealthy Chicago businessman John Douglas, met her husband-to-be Eric Forrester, who aspired to become a fashion designer, while they both studied at Northwestern University in 1959.
 The young lovers rushed to get married after Stephanie became pregnant, forcing Eric to break up with his college sweetheart Elizabeth "Beth" Henderson in the process.

 Eric and Stephanie then moved to Los Angeles where they established Forrester Creations, designing and producing upscale men's and women's fashion, based on a combination of a loan from Stephanie's father, Eric's designing talent and Stephanie's business acumen and connections.
 While winning international recognition, fame, and wealth with their work, the couple managed to raise four children: elder and favorite son Ridge, brother Thorne and younger sisters Kristen and Felicia.
 Meanwhile, Beth married their classmate Stephen Logan on the rebound, raising their own family in the San Fernando Valley of Los Angeles.
 The Logans had four children of their own: eldest son Stephen "Storm" Jr., and daughters Brooke, Donna and Katie.
-Unable to achieve success like Eric, Stephen walked out on the family, leaving Beth as a single working-class mother.
+Unable to achieve success like Eric and live with the shadow of Eric's memory in Beth's heart, Stephen walked out on the family, leaving Beth as a working-class single mother.